-Master's degree in music theory
+Master's degree in music theory (including profile)

 Foreign students whose native language is not German must provide evidence that their knowledge of German is sufficient for their chosen course.

-For the Master’s degree (Orchestra), students are required to have reached level B2 as defined by the Common European Framework of Reference for Languages.
+For the Master’s degree (Music Theory), students are required to have reached level C1 as defined by the Common European Framework of Reference for Languages.